rails/rails/guides/source/testing.md

 ### Setting Headers and CGI Variables

-HTTP headers are pieces of information sent along with HTTP requests to provide important metadata along with that request.
+HTTP headers are pieces of information sent along with HTTP requests to provide important metadata.
 CGI variables are environment variables used to exchange information between the web server and the application.

 HTTP headers and CGI variables can be tested by being passed as headers: